-This kind of equipment are generally employed downstream different equipment that generates flue gases at a temperature still high to justify additional heat recovery sections to reduce waste heat to the atmosphere.
+Waste Heat Recovery Units (WHRUs) are generally employed downstream different types of equipment that generate flue gases at a temperature still high to justify additional heat recovery sections to reduce the emission of waste heat in the atmosphere.

-Flue gases leaving the upstream equipment, flow through insulated ducts to the convection bank and then to the stack.
-The convection portion of the tube usually has extended surface to increase the convection heat transfer rate.
-Tubes can be either horizontal or vertical according to available plot area.
+WHRUs are designed as a convection section that can be under flue gas’ negative or positive pressure.
+Flue gases leaving the upstream equipment flow through insulated ducts up to the convection bank and then up to the stack.
+The convection portion of the tube usually has an extended surface to increase the convection heat transfer rate.
+Tubes can be either horizontal or vertical, based on the available plot area.

-Duties for waste heat recovery units can vary from few MW up to more than 100 MW.
-Sometime a post combustion chamber with inline duct burners is employed upstream the waste heat recovery section to allow the reheat of the combustion products to increase the efficiency of the heat recovery.
+Sometimes, a post-combustion chamber with inline duct burners is employed upstream a waste heat recovery section to allow the reheat of the combustion products and increase the heat recovery efficiency.